duckietown/docs-duckiesky_high_school/book/doc-duckiesky_high_school/11-introduction/13-relevance-ethics.md

 AI systems utilize Deep Learning (DL) and Machine Learning (ML), which both rely on data matching and analysis algorithms.

-Teachers explain the benefits of AI autononous systems:
+Teachers explain the benefits of AI autononous systems and the use of algorithms in decision making processes:

 There are benefits to this.

 Decisions can be made with more clearer and transparent criteria and choices will be less influenced by human emotions.
 The systems can learn from past actions and decisions that have been chosen and can analyze the consequences that resulted.
 If a result was non-favorable, then the system will remember and avoid picking the same choice for a similar future situation.

-Teachers explain the disadvantages of AI autonomous systems.
+Teachers explain the disadvantages of AI autonomous systems and the use of algorithms in decision making processes:

-However there are also some disadvantages to autonomous systems or relying on algorithms to make decisions.
+There are also some disadvantages to autonomous systems or relying on algorithms to make decisions.

 The algorithms may not represent all the factors that are related to a situation.
-There is also always a chance that unexpected consequences will happen, so there is no guarantee that a choice that had beneficial results in the past will still have the same result in the current scenario.
+There is also always chances that unexpected consequences will happen.
+There is no guarantee that a choice that had beneficial results in the past will still have the same result in the current scenario.

 Also, the way that AI systems learn and their actions may become more unpredictable as they are given more complicated tasks that require more decision making skills (Yampolskiy).

 ##### Example: Teachers can teach about an example of Algorithmic inaccuracy: The Boeing 737 MAX.